 When talking about the action recognition, there are many kinds of sensors used to catch data for assisting those functions which must be mentioned, such as inertial sensor , Accelerometer, Gyroscope and Gravity Sensor etc. For this dissertation, accelerometer and gyroscope are two main sensors used, and the basic working principles of those two sensors will be elaborated in following content.
 Why picking up those two sensors is because they are very popular on lots of devices such as iPhone and can get the data easily for research.

-On the other hand, the action algorithm is a big part researched in this thesis and also a very popular technique currently; exactly, it is already a mature technology and many kinds of advanced algorithms have been researched and used in many fields, some relevant algorithms such as Kalman Filter (这里是不是可以加一些，文献什么的)and etc. Therefore, to understand and use some relative algorithms is also a purpose of researching this paper.
+On the other hand, the action algorithm is a big part researched in this thesis and also a very popular technique currently; exactly, it is already a mature technology and many kinds of advanced algorithms have been researched and used in many fields, some relevant algorithms such as Kalman Filter (这里是不是可以加一些，文献什么的)and Complementary Filter Algorithm etc. Therefore, to understand and use some relative algorithms is also a purpose of researching this paper.

 The Research Problem